AykhanJ/CTF-Solver-Agent/README.md

 # 🤖 CTF Agent — Automated Capture The Flag Solver

 An LLM-powered agent that autonomously solves CTF (Capture The Flag) challenges using GPT-4o.
 The agent reasons through each challenge step by step, executes shell commands, and extracts flags — without ever directly reading protected files.
+This agent can be improved for other specific vulnerabilities and can be updated for better accuracy.

 ---